cakephp/docs/en/views/helpers/form.rst

   ``formStart`` template.

 * ``autoSetCustomValidity`` - Set to ``true`` to use custom required and notBlank validation messages in the control's HTML5 validity message.
-Default is ``false``.
+Default is ``true``.

 .. tip::